 The basis of much of Western mysticism and magic lies in the seven Hermetic principles as outlined in the classic magical text The Kybalion.
 Learning them (or revisiting them if it’s been a while) will give you clear, practical insight into the underlying dynamics of magic and manifestation.

-11. Meditate on the Tao te Ching
+11. The Tao te Ching

-The general consensus among modern enthusiasts (myself included) is the Stephen Mitchell translation is the way to go.
+It’s my opinion that the Stephen Mitchell translation is the way to go.

-12. Get into the Qabalah
+12. The Qabalah